Drizzle Studio vs Prisma Studio vs DbGate

 }

-Prisma Studio features:
+Prisma Studio Features

-✅ Browse all models from Prisma schema
+- Browse all models from your Prisma schema

-✅ Works with all Prisma-supported databases
+- Works with all Prisma-supported databases (PostgreSQL, MySQL, SQLite, MongoDB, CockroachDB)

 Prisma Studio's Relationship Advantage